KonsecGmbH/intellij-onedev-plugin/README.dev.md

 running against the OneDev Docker image integrated into thr `build.yml` pipeline.
 How to run locally:
 - Run `onedev.sh` to launch the Docker image
 - Run `OneDevRepositoryTest.java`

+## Q:
+- Do we need automated upload?